oracle/python-cx_Oracle/doc/src/api_manual/cursor.rst

         The DB API definition does not define this attribute.

-.. method:: Cursor.var(dataType, [size, arraysize, inconverter, outconverter, \
+.. method:: Cursor.var(typ, [size, arraysize, inconverter, outconverter, \
-        typename, encodingErrors, bypassencoding])
+        typename, encoding_errors, bypass_encoding])

     Create a variable with the specified characteristics.
 This method was designed for use with PL/SQL in/out variables where the length or type cannot be determined automatically from the Python object passed in or for use in input and output type handlers defined on cursors or connections.

-    The dataType parameter specifies the type of data that should be stored in the variable.
-This should be one of the :ref:`database type constants <dbtypes>`, :ref:`DB API constants <types>`, an object type returned from the method :meth:`Connection.gettype()` or one of the following Python types:
+    The typ parameter specifies the type of data that should be stored in the variable.
+This should be one of the :ref:`database type constants
+    <dbtypes>`, :ref:`DB API constants <types>`, an object type returned from
+    the method :meth:`Connection.gettype()` or one of the following Python
+    types:

     .. list-table::
         :header-rows: 1